-If you’re here because you need gift to treat a loved one who also happens to be a motorcyclist, you’re in the right place.
+If you’re here because you need a gift to treat a loved one who is also a motorcyclist, you’re in the right place.

 A day at wheelie school

 Nobody needs to know how to do a wheelie.
 That said, you can’t use a skill you don’t have, so a day learning how to pop the front wheel up – and keep it there – is a great way to get someone using their (or the school’s, if they’re sensible) bike in ways they perhaps hadn’t considered.

 Extreme Wheelie in York will get you up on one wheel of a Yamaha MT07 or MT09 for £225, and they also sell gift vouchers starting from £50.

 Many riders don’t bother with a phone mount and make do with pulling over and getting their phone out of a pocket – fiddly with gloves and rain – or use audio directions from their phone to a Bluetooth headset.

 A phone mount is a great way of keeping your rider’s mobile front and centre, so they’ll never miss a turning – or a call from you – again.

 There’s no doubt that most beginner motorcycle gear looks a little dorky.
 Textile trousers and jackets just don’t have that Steve McQueen cool factor all bikers secretly want.